Loco

 That’s when the idea for Loco was born:

-A home where Vietnamese artisans could share their crafts, tell their stories, and connect with people who truly appreciated the time and care behind every piece?
+What if we build a digital space where Vietnamese artisans could share their crafts, tell their stories, and connect with people who truly appreciated the love and care behind every product?

 Loco wouldn’t be just another online shop.
 It would be: